How The Rock took over the Super Bowl

 Crazy how life can be so wildly unpredictable sometimes.
 It was my dream to someday make it to the SUPER BOWL.
 I failed.
 But today, that dream has come true in a completely unexpected, yet powerful way more than I could have ever imagined.
 It’s my honor to be in my old stomping grounds of MIAMI introducing the NFC & AFC CHAMPIONS.
 Today, I live vicariously through all of you exceptional athletes.
 You already know.
 Have fun and LEAVE IT ALL out on the field.
 Huge Mahalo to all my friends at the @NFL and @FoxSports for this epic opportunity. #HardestWorkersOnTheField #TheChampions

 At the top of the first quarter, he and Oprah announced they’ll be running mates . . . for WW (née Weight Watchers) and his upcoming Athleticon conference later this year.
-Quite a gag one night before the Iowa caucuses and during one of the more wild and wooly Presidential campaigns in recent memory, but it’s a sign of just how broad Johnson’s appeal stretches that people might even think he was serious.
+Quite a gag one night before the Iowa caucuses and during one of the more wild and wooly presidential campaigns in recent memory, but it’s a sign of just how broad Johnson’s appeal stretches that people might even think he was serious.

-Garcia, founder, CEO, and chairwoman of The Garcia Companies, and TGC Management, and cofounder of Seven Bucks Companies, says the Super Bowl is a unique way to speak to a massive global audience.
+Garcia, founder, CEO, and chairwoman of The Garcia Companies and TGC Management, and cofounder of Seven Bucks Companies, says the Super Bowl is a unique way to speak to a massive global audience.
 “From a business perspective, these opportunities are rare and hugely rewarding,” says Garcia.
 “We were thrilled to have such a large presence with our great partners and have our brands resonate in a real way.”

 View this post on Instagram